Cyuanwen/LeAffordNav/README.md

 Or, you can download the model through browser: https://drive.google.com/file/d/1VzjU-P-dYp2_4Mnh_HsmJq6vng916NoC/view?usp=sharing

+Put the model folder in the root directory of the home-robot project.

 # Set the environment variable
 Before running the code, make sure the environment variables are set correctly, such as: